- Coal and petroleum

-Conventional Energy Resources: Firewood, cattle dung cake, coal, petroleum, natural gas and electricity (both hydel and thermal)
+Conventional Energy Resources: Energy resources which are in use since a long time are called conentional sources of energy.
+Firewood, cattle dung cake, coal, petroleum, natural gas and electricity (both hydel and thermal)

-Non-conventional Energy Resources: Solar, wind, tidal, geothermal, biogas and atomic energy.
+Non-conventional Energy Resources: Energy resources which have come recently in use are called non-conventional sources of energy.
+Solar, wind, tidal, geothermal, biogas and atomic energy.

 Firewood and cattle dung cake: As per estimates, more than 70% of energy need in rural households is met by firewood and cattle dung cake.
 A decreasing forest area is making it difficult to use firewood.
 Dung cake can be put to better use in the form of manure and hence its use should also be discouraged.